rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/0-setup/00-validate-setup.md

 1. In VS Code Explorer, open the folder: `labs/0-setup/`
 1. Open the notebook: `labs/0-setup/00-validate-setup.ipynb`
-1. Select the default Python kernel ("Select Kernel" if prompted)
+1. Select the default Python kernel ("Select Kernel" if prompted) - **Select Python 3.12.11**
 1. Run all cells (Run All)
 1. Scroll to the final cell for summary
+1. Close the notebook once done

 Expected results:
 - Missing variables = 0